 William Miller was not a reformer of the Christian church.
 He was a man with misplaced zeal who, in that zeal, believed he had come across something never seen before.
 By this standard all sorts of individuals and false prophets would be considered reformers of the Christian church—such as Joseph Smith (Mormons), Charles Taze Russell (Jehovah’s Witnesses/Millenial Dawnists), Ann Lee (the Shakers), Mary Baker-Eddy (Christian Science), etc. All individuals the SDA Church would theologically stand in opposition to.

-Miller sought to popularize an idea that was not popular at the present time in the American West, but that hardly qualifies for being a reformer.
+Miller sought to popularize an idea that was not popular in the day in which he lived, but that hardly qualifies for being a reformer.
 The reality is the SDA Church has sought to rebrand Miller as such as a way of seeking to connect him with the Protestant Reformers to try and have a link themselves back to the Reformation—another common claim they love to try and make.

-William Miller, though apologetic, was a false prophet—a false prophet that (sadly) gave birth to many splintering offshoots such as the Seventh-Day Adventists and Jehovah’s Witnesses.
+William Miller, though apologetic, was a false prophet—a false prophet that (sadly) gave birth to much sectarianism such as the Seventh-Day Adventists and Jehovah’s Witnesses.
 The SDA Church seeks to blur the history to downplay this fact.